 - Make sure you can contact the manufacturer or importer to ask questions BEFORE purchase.

 - Satisfy yourself as to the full traceability of the components used in the manufacturing process – If it is Chinese, you need to be particularly vigilant.

 - Elect to buy Dog Beds made using natural ingredients such as wool ,cotton, coir, natural latex or products recognised to be relatively inert such as hollow fibre polyester.

 - Avoid Dog Beds treated with flame retardants.

 - If you already have a Memory Foam Dog Bed make sure that it is hermetically sealed within an outer cover and ensure that it is used in a well ventilated area. .

 - Do not purchase dog beds made with 'Egg Crate Memory Foam', 'Memory Foam Chips' or similar.
-The construction hastens the off-gassing process and, frankly, they do not work as an effective bed filling.
+The construction hastens the off-gassing process and, frankly, they are next to useless as an effective, supportive dog bed filling.